ghga-de/docs.ghga.de/user_docs/user_stories/submission/Citing_GHGA_Submissions.md

 ## Additional Journal Requirements

+Below are common journal requirements related to data availability statements and reviewer access, with suggested wording you can reuse or adapt for your manuscript.

-**Requirement:  Specific reasons for controlled access must be transparently described in your data statement.**
+### Specification of reasons for controlled access

-**A:** Please outline the reasoning in the Data Access Policy section of the non-personal metadata you have provided during your submission to GHGA and refer to it.
+**A:** Outline the rationale in the Data Access Policy section of the non-personal metadata you submitted to GHGA and cite that metadata in your manuscript.

-**Requirement: Data should be presented as a fully linkable URL**
+### Fully linkable data URLs

-**A:** Always reference the study via the relevant GHGA Study Accession: https://data.ghga.de/study/GHGAS12079965883832
+**A:** Reference the study using its GHGA Study Accession URL, for example https://data.ghga.de/study/GHGAS12079965883832.

-**Requirement: Describe the timeframe associated with gaining access**
+### Timeframe for gaining access

-**A:** The Data Submitter is responsible for defining how Data Requesters can gain access to the data they have submitted.
-Some journals may require that your data availability statement clarifies how long this process is expected to take.
+**A:** The Data Submitter defines how Data Requesters may obtain access.
+If a journal requests this information, include an expected processing timeframe for Data Access Requests in your data availability statement.

-**Requirement: Describe the authorship requirements**
+### Authorship expectations

-**A:** Some Data Submitters require Data Requesters who utilise data that they have archived to include the Data Submitter as a co-author in any publication based upon that data.
-When submitting data to GHGA, please check whether such a policy exists at your institution, so that it can be included in your data availability statement if needed.
+**A:** Some Data Submitters require Data Requesters to include the Data Submitter as a co-author.
+When depositing data with GHGA, check your institution's policy and include any applicable authorship requirements in the Data Access Policy.

-**Requirement: A reviewer asks for Reviewer Access / A Reviewer Access Token**
+### Anonymous reviewer access

+**A:** GHGA does not provide a dedicated anonymous reviewer access mechanism.
+We distinguish between:

-**A:** Same as at the EGA, download access to the files cannot be granted to persons without an approved Data Access Request.
-For studies that are already released on the GHGA Data Portal, the non-personal metadata can be downloaded as excel file as proof of upload via the GHGA Study Accession: https://data.ghga.de/api/rts/studies/GHGAS12079965883832
+- **Non-personal (public) metadata:** Once a study is released on the GHGA Data Portal, its non-personal metadata (such as the study description) are publicly available.
+Reviewers can view the study via the Data Portal without revealing their identity.
+The non-personal metadata can be downloaded as an Excel file as proof of upload using the GHGA Study Accession, e.g. https://data.ghga.de/api/rts/studies/GHGAS12079965883832
+- **Controlled-access research data:** Underlying research data are not publicly accessible.
+Access is granted only via [controlled access](user_stories/accessing_data.md).
+Each reviewer — or any other user — must submit an individual <general:Data Access Request (DAR)|data access request>, which is evaluated by the responsible <general:Data Access Committee (DAC)>.
+GHGA does not influence DAC decisions.